 The objective of this unique educational partnership with the construction industry is to provide construction companies in North Texas with trained people at all levels.
-Course offerings include construction management, construction technology, masonry, plumbing, commercial heating and air conditioning and glazing.Electrical Technology and other construction-related courses are taught using a combination of classroom lecture and lab demonstration with hands-on student participation.
+Course offerings include construction management, construction technology, masonry, plumbing, and commercial heating and air conditioning.Electrical Technology and other construction-related courses are taught using a combination of classroom lecture and lab demonstration with hands-on student participation.
 All programs require participation in cooperative classes with industry employers.

 This program offers convenient evening and weekend hours and both credit and noncredit courses.
 The program is located at North Lake College West Campus inside the technologically advanced DFW Education Center, which is located within the boundaries of Dallas/Fort Worth International Airport.